 “Okay, Jennifer.
 Right off I am getting three men.
 Masculine energy.
 All three are Js.
 You have a lot of J’s around you!”

-In fact we do.
-James, my father, John, Jaime (after my dad) and Jonpaul, but I do not offer this information.
+In fact, we do.
+James, my father, John, Jaime (after my dad) and Jonpaul, but I didn’t offer this information.

-Again, I nod, but James is probably the second most popular male name beginning with a J, after John.
-It could be a good guess.
+Again, I nodded, but after John, James was probably the second most popular male name beginning with a J. This could be a good guess.

 “And he passed twenty years ago or so?”

 “Twenty-three years ago.”
-So accustomed to the give and take of conversation, I forgot not to speak, to add any information.
-I renew my determination not to provide him with any more details.
+So accustomed to the give and take of conversation, I momentarily forgot not to speak.
+Even as the words escaped my mouth, I renewed my determination not to provide any more details.

-This is one of the common tricks, I know.
-Most likely cause of death: heart disease or cancer, but, it also happens to be true in my dad’s case.
+This too, was one of the common tricks.
+The most likely cause of death: heart disease or cancer, and it was also true in my dad’s case.

-This gives me a huge pause; I decide to share this bit of information, “My dad’s favorite vacation was panning for gold; we often went panning for gold.”
+My hand goes to my face to stop my gasp.
+“My dad’s favorite vacation was panning for gold; we often went panning for gold.”

-“That’s it,” Bill laughs.
-He appears tickled by the connection.
-“I couldn’t tell what he was showing me….”
+“That’s it,” Bill laughed, tickled by the connection.
+“I couldn’t tell what he was showing me…”